What is the Zoom Tool?

 • Lost your place?
 Press Home to return to your starting view instantly

-• Touch devices: Use pinch gestures for natural zooming and double-tap for quick zoom toggles
+• Touch devices: Use pinch gestures for natural zooming, double-tap to toggle between 100% and 200%, and single-finger drag to pan

 Technical Details